A personal selection of books chosen for their authenticity, solid research and relevance - written to be read for enjoyment as well as information.

 - *Camas Chronicles of James Bay, Victoria, British Columbia, compiled by members of a James Bay Historical committee, 1978.
 Stories of the pioneer families of Victoria's oldest residential neighbourhood.

 - *The Warm Land, A story of the South Cowichan valley, E. Blanche Norcross, 1958.

 - *From Cordwood to Campus, The story of the Gordon Head district from 1852 to 1959 when an army camp became the University of Victoria campus, by Ursula Jupp.

 - The Gorge of Summers Gone, A History of Victoria's Inland Waterway, Dennis Minaker, 1998.
 The Gorge from farmland to elegant mansions, a favourite recreation destination including the famous Japanese Tea Gardens, illustrated with many original photographs.

 - Homesteads and Snug Harbours, stories from the Gulf Islands by Peter Murray, Horsdal & Shubart, 1991.
 Characters from Salt Spring Island and other Gulf Islands

-*Hard to find, but most are available in library reference departments and second hand bookstores.
+*Hard to find, but most are available in library reference departments, second hand bookstores and Abebooks.

 - As Wise as Serpents, Lyn Gough, Swan Lake Publishing, 1988.
 The story of the spirited women who developed the BC Women's Christian Temperance Union into the most powerful and influentinal organization of its day.